webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 you to perform ''gamma correction'', a useful way to increase dark values.
 The function applies the following formula to produce a curve:
 ((''amplitude'' &times; ''value''<sup>''exponent''</sup>) +
 ''offset'').
-The first example heightens the darkers greens, and the second uses [[svg/attributes/offset|'''offset''']] to reduce the overall green level (the same way that [[svg/attributes/intercept|'''intercept''']] does for the '''linear'''
+The first example heightens the darker greens, and the second uses [[svg/attributes/offset|'''offset''']] to reduce the overall green level (the same way that [[svg/attributes/intercept|'''intercept''']] does for the '''linear'''